-As part of our year-long tree study, my children and I are going to work on observing trees in all seasons.
-We have a red maple tree (Acer rubrum) in our front yard, and it’s fairly young, so the branches are within easy reach for all of us to see up close, even my 7-year-old.
-Interestingly, to me anyway, right next door we have a sugar maple (Acer saccharum), so we can compare them.
+As part of a year-long tree study, my children and I observed trees in all four seasons.
+We have a red maple tree (Acer rubrum) in our front yard, and it’s fairly young.
+So, the branches were within easy reach for all of us to see up close, even my 7-year-old.
+Interestingly, to me anyway, right next door we had a sugar maple (Acer saccharum), so we could compare them easily.

 Trees might seem to be rather boring in the winter, once their lovely fall leaves have dropped and blown away.
 The bare branches seem bleak and lonely to me, and I wait eagerly every year for signs of buds appearing, letting me know that spring is, indeed, on the way.

-However, there is a lot to see in trees, even in the winter time.
-We’ve been reading this fabulous book together called Seeing Trees: Discover the Extraordinary Secrets of Everyday Trees, and we’ve been inspired to look at trees in a whole new way.
+However, there is a lot to see in trees, even in the wintertime.
+We read a fabulous book together called Seeing Trees: Discover the Extraordinary Secrets of Everyday Trees, and we were inspired to look at trees in a whole new way.
 On page 82, we read this:

 When most of us think of buds, we think of spring phenomena–and usually in association with garden flowers.
 But tree buds, which contain embryonic leaves, stems, and flowers, are usually formed in the summer before they grow into the forms they take in spring, and winter is one of the best times to see them.